asobhy-qnx/ros2_documentation/source/Installation/Rolling/QNX-Development-Setup.rst

 HOST:

-- A PC running Linux with QNX SDP7.1 and ROS 2 dependencies installed.
-(Note: Instructions tested on Ubuntu 18.04)
+- A PC running with Ubuntu 18.04 and QNX SDP7.1

-- Python3.8.

-- cmake 3.18 (Note: cmake 3.10 has issues with cross compiling some packages, other versions above 3.10 might work, but cmake 3.18 is tested)

 TARGET:

-- A supported architecture running QNX SDP7.1
+- A QNX supported architecture running QNX SDP7.1

 System setup